 These basic differences in the number and morphology of particle events can explain some of the differences between the CTI evolution of ACIS and XIS.
 An additional piece of the puzzle is the time-dependence of the particle events themselves.
-Figure 11 shows a measure of the ACIS particle background over the same time period and with the same binning as the CTI evolution data.
+Figure 6 shows a measure of the ACIS particle background over the same time period and with the same binning as the CTI evolution data.
 In this case the rate of high energy events rejected on-board the spacecraft is used as a proxy for the particle background rate.
 These events are well above the X-ray energies that can be focused by the telescope and can only be caused by particles.
-The particle background rate is clearly not constant but has is at the lowest level in 2001 and reaches more than twice that level in 2010.
-It has been shown that this measure of the ACIS particle background is well correlated over long timescales with proton fluxes measured by the ACE spacecraft with energies above 10 MeV (Grant et al. 2002).
+The particle background rate is clearly not constant but is lowest in 2001 and reaches more than twice that level in 2010.
+It has been shown that this measure of the ACIS particle background is well correlated over long time-scales with proton fluxes measured by the ACE spacecraft with energies above 10 MeV (Grant et al. 2002).
 The lower particle fluxes are due to extra shielding provided by the solar magnetic field during solar maximum.
-Additional smaller scale variations can be seen which can be directly linked to specific solar storms.
+Additional smaller scale dips can be seen which can be directly linked to increased heliomagnetic shielding during specific solar storms.
+The solar storms also produce transient increases in the particle background, but these are over much shorter timescales, hours to days, and thus do not appear in Figure 6.

 Due to the shielding from the Earth's magnetic field, the long-term variability of the XIS particle background is very small.
-Tawa et al. (2008) found that after removing the orbital modulation and with the exception of a brief period of high solar activity, the particle background on XIS was constant with $\pm 6\%$ per year.

-A much stronger variability is induced by the Earth's geomagnetic field as the spacecraft travels about its \sim 96-minute orbit.
+Tawa et al. (2008) found that after removing the orbital modulation and with the exception of a brief period of high solar activity, the particle background on XIS was constant within $\pm 6\%$ per year.
+A much stronger variability is induced by the Earth's geomagnetic field as the spacecraft travels about its ~96-minute orbit.